How SPARK Samples Filecoin Deals

 What’s next

 This was the first post in the series explaining how SPARK checks retrievability.
-In next posts, we will explore how to find content identifiers (CIDs) of data stored in the deal and find the network address where to fetch the content from.
+In the next posts, we will explore how to find content identifiers (CIDs) of data stored in the deal and find the network address where to fetch the content from.
 Stay tuned!

 Originally published at https://blog.filstation.app/posts/how-spark-samples-filecoin-deals